How to Make a Death Benefit Claim: A Step-by-Step Guide

 Seek Financial Advice

 Contact a qualified financial adviser who specialises in superannuation and estate planning.
-They will guide the relevant superannuation laws and regulations and help you understand your potential claims, beneficiaries, and ATO tax implications.
+They will guide you through the relevant superannuation laws and regulations and help you understand your potential claims, beneficiaries, and ATO tax implications.

 Hire a Legal Representative